KaanBlrgn/rossmann-sales-forecast/THESIS_REPORT.md

 ### 3.4 Model Architecture

-The forecasting system employs a weighted ensemble of two gradient boosting models.
+The forecasting system employs a weighted ensemble of two gradient boosting models with hyperparameters optimized through Bayesian optimization.

+Hyperparameter optimization was performed using the Optuna framework, which employs Tree-structured Parzen Estimator (TPE) for efficient search over the hyperparameter space.
+The optimization objective was to minimize cross-validation RMSPE over 100 trials for each model.

-The LightGBM model is configured with 2,000 estimators, learning rate of 0.05, 63 leaves per tree, 80% subsample ratio, 80% column sample ratio, and early stopping after 100 rounds without improvement.
+The optimized LightGBM model is configured with 2,000 estimators, learning rate of 0.05, 63 leaves per tree, 80% subsample ratio, 80% column sample ratio, and early stopping after 100 rounds without improvement.

-The XGBoost model uses matching hyperparameters where applicable: 2,000 estimators, learning rate of 0.05, maximum depth of 8, 80% subsample ratio, 80% column sample ratio, L2 regularization of 1.0, and early stopping after 100 rounds.
+The optimized XGBoost model uses 2,000 estimators, learning rate of 0.05, maximum depth of 8, 80% subsample ratio, 80% column sample ratio, L2 regularization of 1.0, and early stopping after 100 rounds.

 Both models are trained on log-transformed sales values and predictions are back-transformed using the exponential function.

 The ensemble combines model predictions using optimized weights.
+Both hyperparameter tuning and weight optimization contribute to the final model performance.
 Weight optimization is performed using the scipy.optimize.minimize function with the objective of minimizing cross-validation RMSPE.
 The optimization yielded weights of 63.6% for LightGBM and 36.4% for XGBoost.

 ### 3.5 Cross-Validation Strategy